-I. To finalize and create your edited landscape, scroll to the bottom of the editing page, input a landscape name that is representative of the edits (Watershed 20 Thn Pburn 10 yr), and click Save New Landscape.
+- G. To finalize and create your edited landscape, scroll to the bottom of the editing page, input a landscape name that is representative of the edits (N Selkirk Thin Pile Burn 10yr), and click Save New Landscape. - H. Proceed to the Model Input tab.